wearefuturegov/nesta-skills/content/pages/00-start.md

   You as an individual might still have a range of these skills (at varying degrees of strength) across all three areas.
 Or you may naturally gravitate to only one or two of them.

+  Over the next few pages, you'll be asked to select both your strongest and least strong skills and attitudes.
+From this, we'll then show you
 ---